-2. You will have truly free and fair market economy where government protects you from those who use unprovoked force or fraud in their activities.
+2. You will have a truly free and fair market economy where the government protects you from those who use unprovoked force or fraud in their activities.

 3. We will empower entrepreneurs to achieve maximum productivity, sales and profits by providing a very low tax, red tape free, quality infrastructure environment.